 By James Branch Cabell

 Jurgen: A Comedy of Justice, an entry in the Poictesme series, is an epic fantasy voyage as well as an erotic fable.
 Cabell himself wrote: "This fable is, as the world itself, a book wherein each man will find what his nature enables him to see; which gives us back each his own image; and which teaches us each the lesson that each of us desires to learn."
 Jurgen was banned for decades because of its explicit content.
-It was, and remains, a ground-breaking early fantasy novel and a worthy addition to the Wildside Fantasy Classics line.
+It was, and remains, a ground-breaking early fantasy novel.

 By Alex Bell